guilhermehas/guilhermehas.github.io/agda-posts/add-small-step-reduction.lagda.md

 ## Values

-Value represents its normal form.
+Values represent their normal form.
 It is the final answer when the expression is fully evaluated.

 ```
 data Value : Expr → Set where